Yandex Cloud

 For security reasons, we do not recommend enabling public access to hosts with the MANAGER role.

 • --dashboards-node-group: Dashboards host group configuration.
-It is configured in the same way as the OpenSearch host group, except for the host roles.
-You do not need to configure any roles for the Dashboards group.
+It is configured just as the OpenSearch host group, except for the host roles.
+You do not need to set up any roles for the Dashboards group.

 With Terraform, you can quickly create a cloud infrastructure in Yandex Cloud and manage it using configuration files.
 These files store the infrastructure description written in HashiCorp Configuration Language (HCL).
 If you change the configuration files, Terraform automatically detects which part of your configuration is already deployed, and what should be added or removed.